Reality Ends Here: Reception

 Reality Ends Here was the recipient of the 2012 IndieCade Impact Award.

 Cancellation

-Reality Ends Here was cancelled in fall of 2014 amid concerns over the notoriety of the game itself.
-After knowledge of the game's existence became widely distributed, Jeff Watson and Simon Wiscombe departed the project.
-Without administration or faculty support, Reality End Here was officially shut down; however, on August 20th, a group of former Reality players going by "uncncld" (an abbreviation of "un-cancelled") started a new version of the game, heavily modified from Jeff Watson's dissertation project and the game's initial rules in a return to the pre-Watson era.
+Reality Ends Here was cancelled in fall of 2014.
+However, on August 20, a group of former Reality players going by "uncncld" (an abbreviation of "un-cancelled") started a new version of the game, heavily modified from Jeff Watson's dissertation project and the game's initial rules in a return to the pre-Watson era.